Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/levaloch.md

 abilities_top:
   - name: "Hellstrider"
-    desc: "  A levaloch ignores the effects of non-magical [[terrain|difficult terrain]].
+    desc: "  A levaloch ignores the effects of non-magical [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]].
 They take no damage from caltrops or from damaging terrain that deals physical, acid, or cold damage.
 A levaloch can move through liquids up to 5 feet deep at their full Speed."
 abilities_mid:
   - name: "Phalanx Fighter"
     desc: "  All devils of equal or lower level adjacent to a levaloch gain a +1 circumstance bonus to their AC as the levaloch shields them from harm."